dandavies23/smoothie-moves/README.md

 Smoothie Moves
 ==============

-Smoothie Moves is a fruit and veg themed memory game for children.
+Smoothie Moves is a fruit and veg themed memory browser game for children.
 Its main aim is to encourage children to play a colourful, friendly and fun game on a device (most specifically a tablet) or computer.
 Its secondary aims are to carry positive messages about gameplay and fruit and vegetables!